Solid Queue in Rails 8: Setup Notes and Trade-offs

 2. Indexes

-Solid Queue’s migrations include necessary indexes, but verify:
+Solid Queue's schema includes the necessary indexes, but verify:

 # db/queue_schema.rb should include: